storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

       return

     SQLitePlugin::executeSql = (statement, params, success, error) ->
+      # XXX TODO: better to capture the result, and report it once
+      # the transaction has completely finished.
+      # This would fix BUG #204 (cannot close db in db.executeSql() callback).
       mysuccess = (t, r) -> if !!success then success r myerror = (t, e) -> if !!error then error e